matter-labs/zksync-web-era-docs/docs/dev/zksync-v2/l1-l2-interop.md

 # L1 / L2 Interoperability

 While most of the execution will happen on L2, some use-cases require interoperability with the L1 chain.
-The main use-cases are building complex bridges, maintaining governance smart contracts on one chain that contracts on other chains, etc.
+The main use-cases are building complex bridges, maintaining governance smart contracts on one chain that govern contracts on other chains, etc.

 Also, the L2 censorship resistance derives from the underlying chain, so the ability to send messages from Ethereum to zkSync is an important part of the censorship-resistance mechanism called [priority queue](#priority-queue).